- About SCAN

-Community Programs encompass all of SCAN’s prevention programs and initiatives that are at the community, state and organizational level.
-These programs are focused on the prevention of child maltreatment through the advancement of protective factors and trauma informed approaches in organizations, communities and systems.
+Community Programs encompass all of SCAN’s prevention programs and initiatives at the community, state, and organizational level.
+These programs are focused on the primary and secondary prevention of child maltreatment through the advancement of protective factors and trauma-informed approaches in organizations, communities, and systems.

 The FAM Network is a group of family service providers from varied organizations that SCAN convenes with the goal of promoting professional development through learning new skills, encouraging networking among family serving agencies and other community organizations who provide goods and services to families, educating and supporting positive messaging to families and the distribution of resources, and providing an on-line resource for professionals and families.
 FAM’s website is a clearinghouse for parenting information for professionals and caregivers, a place for other organizations to list training and parent education opportunities and upcoming prevention oriented events, and a link to well-researched community resources for parents and professionals.

 This advocacy video series is now complete.
 The series explores topics related to mental health and the Black community and is available to view in full on SCAN's YouTube!

 View flyers and register for upcoming free virtual trainings and events sponsored by the Greater Richmond Trauma-Informed Community Network!